alopezlago/MODAQ/README.md

 *   This may be out-of-scope, but a page to take in packets and a schedule, which then produces files for all of the readers.
     They can then upload it to the page to run the tournament.
 *   Make the tossups/bonuses collapsible so they can take up less space, and make the event viewer collapsible
-*   Move to mergeStyleSheets and remove (direct) dependency on react-jss
 *   Substitution improvements:

     -   Allow substitutions, and only show current players in the dropdown